 The discussion revolves around selecting the best battery for a given application and how some outdated technology might be reimagined to better suit present-day requirements.
-With roughly 150 years of industry experience on this epsiode alone, it’s safe to say there are a lot of insights to gain from listenting to these four battery veterans.
+With roughly 150 years of industry experience on this episode alone, it’s safe to say there are a lot of insights to gain from listening to these four battery veterans.

 16:47 – Most of these lithium battery fires have occurred because people did not have good fire suppression to take care of the external flame source.